mtenenholtz/cpai/docs/prompts.md

 ## CLI composition

-`aicp copy` accepts `--prompt` / `--prompt-file` and will combine those with any prompts selected by the TUI in the session.
+`aicp copy` accepts `-i, --instructions` / `--instructions-file` and will combine those with any prompts selected by the TUI in the session.